wp-plugins/wpfixedverticalfeedbackbutton/readme.txt

 Pro Version:

-There is a pro version of this plugin supported from our company site which supports unlimited buttons and supports 3 Different Contact forms Fast Secure Contact Form, CForms II, Contact Form 7
+There is a pro version of this plugin supported from our company site which supports unlimited buttons and supports 5 Different Contact forms
+- Fast Secure Contact Form,
+- CForms II
+- Contact Form 7
+- Ninja Form
+- Gravity Form

-See more details here http://codeboxr.com/product/fixed-vertical-feedback-button-for-wordpress
+See more details here http://wpboxr.com/product/fixed-vertical-feedback-button-for-wordpress

 == Installation ==